samiksome92/Scripts/README.md

 The similarities between images are calculate using structured similarity index (SSIM).
 Since evaluating SSIM over high resolution images is very costly, images are resized to fit a box whose size can be specified using `--resolution`.
 By default it is 100 x 100.
 To prune out further unlikely pairs if the difference in aspect ratio of two images is larger than `--max_aspect` they are not considered (default value is 0.1).

 Once similarities have been computed a GUI is started which shows image pairs in descending order of similarity so that the user can choose which ones to keep.
-Clicking on an image keeps it and discards the other.
-Clicking on the information area keeps both images.
+Space cycles between the two images being compared, Enter keeps the image currently being shown and discards the other, N loads the next image pair without discarding either.
 The process can be stopped any time by simply closing the window.

 The discarded images are then renamed in place and `.discarded` is appended to their file names making it their extension.